ewaldmire/ascender/docs/docsite/rst/userguide/webhooks.rst

 GitLab webhook setup
 ---------------------

-climber has the ability to run jobs based on a triggered webhook event coming in.
+ascender has the ability to run jobs based on a triggered webhook event coming in.
 Job status information (pending, error, success) can be sent back only for merge request events.
-If you determine you do not want climber to post job statuses back to the webhook service, skip steps 1-2, and go directly to :ref:`step 3 <ug_webhooks_setup_gitlab>`.
+If you determine you do not want ascender to post job statuses back to the webhook service, skip steps 1-2, and go directly to :ref:`step 3 <ug_webhooks_setup_gitlab>`.

 1. Optionally, generate a personal access token (PAT).
-This token gives climber the ability to post statuses back when we run jobs based on a webhook coming in.
+This token gives ascender the ability to post statuses back when we run jobs based on a webhook coming in.

 	a.
 In the profile settings of your GitLab account, click **Settings**.